cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

 - When your origin is an S3 bucket that supports HTTPS communication
   - CloudFront always forwards requests to S3 by using the protocol that viewers used to submit the requests.
-  - The default setting for the <font color=red> Origin Protocol Policy setting is Match Viewer </font> and can't be changed.
+  - The default setting for the <font color=OrangeRed> Origin Protocol Policy setting is Match Viewer </font> and can't be changed.

 - to require HTTPS for communication between CloudFront and S3
-  - must <font color=red> change Viewer Protocol Policy to Redirect HTTP to HTTPS or HTTPS Only </font>
+  - must <font color=OrangeRed> change Viewer Protocol Policy to Redirect HTTP to HTTPS or HTTPS Only </font>
   - The procedure later in this section explains how to use the CloudFront console to change Viewer Protocol Policy.
   - using the CloudFront API to update the `ViewerProtocolPolicy` element for a web distribution: `UpdateDistribution` in the CloudFront API